SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 - These LHCs are made up of hundreds of pigment molecules bound to proteins.

-- Each photosystem has all the pigments forming a Light Harvesting system also called antennae
+- Each photosystem has all the pigments forming a Light Harvesting system also called antennae.

 The various pigments help the plant to capture a broad spectrum of light to make photosynthesis more efficent.